JAlcocerT/JAlcocerT/content/blog/ai-MULTIAGENTS-TOOLS.md

 ### Agents with AutoGen - AG2AI

-We have several agent concepts in AG2 to help you build your AI agents.
+We have several agent concepts in **AG2 to help you build your AI agents**.

 We introduce the most common ones here: